 The Front Range Waste Diversion (FRWD, or “forward”) program and enterprise fund was approved by the Colorado state legislature in 2019 and collects funds from an increase in user fees at Front Range landfill to provide grants and technical assistance to Front Range communities to increase recycling, composting, and waste reduction.

-The request for applications (RFA) for the Construction & Demolition Waste Diversion and Reduction on the Front Range grant opportunity opens in January 2021.
 Please continue to monitor this webpage for updates, or subscribe to FRWD funding opportunity email updates.

 In response to its first RFA, the Front Range Waste Diversion enterprise has approved over $2 million for nine projects geared toward reducing the amount of waste sent to landfills in Colorado’s Front Range counties.
 These projects are expected to help keep 18,000 tons from Front Range landfills.

 The funded organizations, amount allocated, and projects include:

 - City of Arvada: $500,000 to purchase recycling bins for Arvada’s new curbside recycling program.

 - City and County of Broomfield: $90,000 to develop a zero waste action plan for Broomfield.

 - Colorado State University: $80,810 to expand their existing compost site and program.